-In this work, the EMS is developed based on fuzzy logic control (FLC), which has the features of real-time, adaptive and intelligent\cite{Cabrera2015,Sabahi2016,Wang2015}.
-It allows different operators to merge nonlinearities and uncertainties in the best way and incorporate heuristic control in the form of if-then rules.
-The developed FLC in this section are composed of the if-then fuzzy rules, fuzzification, fuzzy inference engine and defuzzification modules.
-To speed up the optimization and take the advantage of the powerful matrix processing capability of MATLAB, a vectorized fuzzy inference system (VFIS) presented in Figure \ref{fig:FLCOPS1} is developed for the first time according to the state-of-the-art literature.
-The developed VFIS is capable to handle $ {N_{p}} \times {N_{inp}}$ dimensional inputs with $ {N_{p}}$ pages of membership functions each time.
+The proposed FLC in this section consists of if-then fuzzy rules, fuzzification, fuzzy inference engine and defuzzification modules.
+To speed up the optimization and take the advantage of the powerful matrix processing capability of MATLAB, a vectorized fuzzy inference system (VFIS) shown in Figure \ref{fig:FLCOPS1} is developed for the first time according to the state-of-the-art literature.
+The developed VFIS is capable of handling $ {N_{p}} \times {N_{inp}}$ dimensional inputs with $ {N_{p}}$ pages of membership functions each time.
 This means that $ {N_{p}}$ fuzzy controllers (can be hundreds of thousands depends on the performance of the utilized CPU) can work at the same time with the same page number of inputs and outputs.

-The following paragraph will present the detail of fuzzy rules, membership functions, vectorized fuzzification, fuzzy inference engine, and defuzzification operations of the developed vectorized FLC.
+The following paragraph will present the details of fuzzy rules, membership functions, vectorized fuzzification, fuzzy inference engine, and defuzzification operations of the developed vectorized FLC.